warmcat/libwebsockets/README.test-apps.md

 	$ libwebsockets-test-client localhost --ssl -s
 ```

-the -s tells it to accept the default selfsigned cert from the server,
+the -s tells it to accept the default self-signed cert from the server,
 otherwise it will strictly fail the connection if there is no CA cert to
 validate the server's certificate.